defano/digital-design/docs/simulation-instructions.md

 # Simulating a Design

-This section describes how to simulate a Verilog design using Icarus Verilog and then view the resulting VCD waveforms in GTKWave.
+This document describes how to simulate a Verilog design using Icarus Verilog and view the resulting VCD waveforms in GTKWave.

 ## Prerequisites